teeyoutan/marketing-website/website-guts/assets/js/libraries/oForm/readme.md

 one property named 'selector' and the value is the jQuery selector from when the plugin was initiated.

-###after: function
+###after: function (required)

-This function will be run after everything is done.
+This function will be run after the response on the XHR request is received.
+The function is passed one argument and that is the jQXHR object of the request/response.

+Use this function to create your success or failure handlers.

 ##To do's

 * add html5 history api (push state)
+* add custom validation option
+* scroll up to top of the window after everything is done
+* add processing body class with before function, remove it with after function